vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/shrautam/muller/24/02/02_AghAre_dhArAyA~n_chAdisaMyogaH.md

 +++

-It is the same with numbers.

-## Commentary

-If we read that, as in the case of fees to be given to priests, two, seven, eleven, twelve, twenty-one, sixty, or a hundred, this means that either one or the other, not that all should be given at the same time.
+In the case of the āghāra, sprinkling of clarified butter, and of dhārā, pouring out of Soma, the beginning of the mantra and the act takes place at the same time.